rthennan/ZerodhaWebsocket/README.md

 ### **Automation I use outside the provided code:**
 - I run the whole thing in an AWS EC2 machine (~~m5.large~~ c6a.xlarge)
-- I've setup an AWS Lambda function (EventBridge - CloudWatch Events) to start the machine every weekday at 08:30 IST.
+- I've set up an AWS Lambda function (EventBridge—CloudWatch Events) to start the machine every weekday at 08:30 IST.
 - It could start a bit late, even at 09:10 and then DAS_main.py.
 But starting the machine and DAS_main a bit earlier, in case Zerodha or some other component in the pipeline has some breaking change that the code has to adapt to.
   - Instead of running the Python code directly, I have wrapped them inside bash scripts that perform the following:
   - Change directories if needed